 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.

-In some circumstances you can ask us to delete your data.
+If you are a client of THP Solicitors in some circumstances you can ask us to delete your data.
 Our ability to delete your data may be limited by obligations which we have to third parties including but not limited to our insurers, our regulators and HMRC.

 In some circumstances we may anonymise your personal data (so that it can no longer be associated with you) for research or statistical purposes in which case we may use this information indefinitely without further notice to you.